cmnemoi/emush_rag/README.md

 ## Indexing new documents

-To improve the answer of the RAG model, you can new documents by putting them in the `data` directory and then running the following command:
+To improve the answer of the RAG model, you can index new documents in the vector database by putting them in the `data` directory and running the following command:

 ```bash
 make index-documents